cloudentity/ce-samples-graphql-demo/docs/graphql-externalized-authorization-protect-part2.md

 ---

-After this step we should see the APIs auto discovered by the Cloudentity authorizer and propagated back upto the the Cloudentity Authorization SaaS platform.
+After this step we should see the APIs auto discovered by the Cloudentity authorizer and propagated back up to the the Cloudentity Authorization SaaS platform.
 Let's check it out in the Cloudentity authorization platform.

 * **Istio authorizer and Cloudentity ACP SaaS platform communication**

 It is very important that the communication path between the local Istio authorizer and Cloudentity ACP SaaS platform is established.
-The local istio authorizer is responsible for pushing any discovered services to platform for further governance.
+The local Istio authorizer is responsible for pushing any discovered services to platform for further governance.
 Once pushed, the centralized policies administered and managed in the platform are polled back by the authorizer for policy decisions and enforcement locally.